jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 -Created heroDetails component
 -hero details component working and I'm able to be routed from hero list to it.
 Still haven't displayed the specific information for each hero though
--add link to top of hero-details.html so you can go back to heroes list by clicking on it
+-add link to top of hero-details.html so you can go back to heroes list by clicking on it -just trying to display the specific information for the hero on the hero-detail page, going through the angular documentation and following along
+-Ive almost got task one done, I just really had to read the documentation more and the angular site had a similar project to this.